About Invest Langley City

 How we got here

-Both of these projects reflect community feedback and years of research:
+Both these projects reflect consistent community support and over 15 years of research:

 • 2006: Completed the Al Anderson Memorial Pool Expansion and Renovation Study.